wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-dotnet-run-compute-intensive-task.md

 ## To create a virtual machine

-1. Log in to the [Azure Management Portal](https://manage.windowsazure.cn).
+1. Log in to the [Azure Classic Management Portal](https://manage.windowsazure.cn).
 2. Click **New**.
 3. Click **Virtual machine**.
 4. Click **Quick create**.